Zum Inhalt

 </script>

-Enter the group name in the relevant integration under "Group for the script loader" to link the integration to the selected scripts on your website.
+Enter the group name in the relevant integration under "Group for the Script-Loader" to link the integration to the marked scripts on your website.

 71ed74b3-cc8c-4c44-8853-19bc7533f24a.png

-As soon as a site visitor allows such an integration, the grouped scripts are reloaded.
+As soon as a site visitor allows such an integration, all grouped scripts are reloaded.

 screenshot-2020.10.29-13_10_37-1603973437002.jpg